Skip to main content

 }

-In real-world scenarios, the message size is limited to 1KB and the message frequency is limited to 6KB per second, so we need to split the message into chunks and send them separately.
+In real-world scenarios with Agora, the message size is limited to 1KB and the message frequency is limited to 6KB per second, so we need to split large messages into chunks and send them separately:

 export async function sendMessageToAvatar(client: RTCClient, messageId: string, content: string) {